 At this point, you might wonder, “What will happen when James is no longer with us?”

 According to doctors, more people should exist with this antibody.
-We’re just waiting for the chance to bring us another donor with similar characteristics, another anonymous hero with a “golden arm” who unknowingly carries a source of life in his blood.
+We’re just waiting another donor with similar characteristics to come forward.
+Another anonymous hero with a “golden arm” who unknowingly carries a source of life in his blood.